Couples and Family Therapy Courses

 Contemporary examination of human sexuality in relational context covering sexual development, sexual expression, and assessment and treatment protocol for sexual difficulties in intimate relationships increases understanding and clinical abilities for working with couples; special emphasis on the role of intimacy and sexual relationships.

-CFT 628 Addiction and Recovery
+CFT 628 Substance Use and Recovery

 Increases the conceptual understanding and skills of family therapists working with contemporary issues; emphasis on addictions and addiction recovery.